-You might find you’ve got more details about an accident – where it featured in a newspaper report, say, or an account of the incident written by someone who was involved, or a copy of a compensation claim – or any of the other myriad documents and artefacts that were produced as a result of an accident.
-If so, we’d love to hear from you – particularly if it relates to one of the accidents featured in the reports detailed in the database, but also if it doesn’t.
+You might find you’ve got more details about an accident and those involved – where it featured in a newspaper report, say, or an account of the incident written by someone who was involved, or a copy of a compensation claim – or any of the other myriad documents and artefacts that were produced as a result of an accident.
+If so, we’d love to hear from you – particularly if it relates to one of the accidents featured in the cases detailed in the database, but also if it doesn’t.

 In the longer term we are hoping to add a facility so that you can upload images of these documents and they can start to build into a much bigger story about railway worker accidents.
 For now, we’d be grateful if you could email us with further details: railwayworkeraccidents[at]gmail.com.